exploide/bloodhound-cli/README.md

-  cypher     Run a raw Cypher query and print the response as JSON. domains    Get lists of domains. groups     Get lists of groups. owned      Mark objects as owned. queries    Import and export custom queries. stats      Get statistics on domains. upload     Upload and ingest files from the BloodHound collector.
+  cypher     Run a raw Cypher query and print the response as JSON. domains    Get lists of domains. groups     Get lists of groups. mark       Mark objects as members of asset groups. queries    Import and export custom queries. stats      Get statistics on domains. upload     Upload and ingest files from the BloodHound collector.